S1mplector/Simanga/README.md

 ### For Users

-You can download the latest release for your operating system from the [Releases](https://github.com/your-username/simanga/releases) page.
-(Note: You'll need to replace this link with your actual repository URL).
+You can download the latest release for your operating system from https://github.com/your-S1mplector/simanga/releases.

 ### For Developers